khoeger/LaTeXPostcards/README.md

 For example, the file named '0s_1r_layout.tex' is the layout for a card with 0 senders and 1 recipient.

 #### Files to Compile and Run
 1. Run 'generate_postcard_front.tex'.
-This generates all postcard fronts, in at 100% scale
+This generates all postcard fronts at 100% scale
 2. Run 'front_in_order_small.tex'.
+This reduces all postcards to 95% so that there is a defined border.
+It lays the cards out in sequential order, ready to be rearranged for printing.

 ### Generate Postcard Backs